nayyirahsan/Hookshot/README.md

 **Stack:** FastAPI · Celery · Redis · PostgreSQL · React + TypeScript · Docker Compose · Render

+**Live demo:** [dashboard](https://hookshot-dashboard.vercel.app) (Vercel) · [API](https://hookshot-api.onrender.com) (Render).
+This hosted instance runs the API and dashboard only — Render's free plan doesn't support background worker services, so the Celery worker that actually executes deliveries and adaptive retries isn't running there.
+The dashboard UI is browsable, but the delivery log, health scores, and dead-letter queue will stay empty since nothing is being delivered.
+Run `docker-compose up` locally (see Quickstart) to see the full pipeline — worker included — in action.

 ## Architecture

 ```mermaid